casey/just/README.md

     echo "foo"
 ```

+When the `justfile` is read from standard input with `--justfile -`, `--fmt`
+prints the formatted `justfile` to stdout instead of overwriting a file.

 Note that formatting is not covered by any backwards compatibility guarantee
 and is subject to change from time to time.